Last updated on 19 October 2020

 Your doctor will check the results and recommend appropriate treatment if they find evidence of heart damage, heart defects or valve problems.

-CT scans use information from of multiple x-rays obtained rapidly to produce an 3D image of the body.
+A computer tomography (CT) scan of the heart uses information from multiple x-rays obtained rapidly to produce a 3D image of the heart.
 Coronary CT angiograms are just one type of CT scan to check for problems with the heart.
 Others include:

 - A coronary calcium scan, a plain CT scan of the heart without the use of contrast (a liquid used in CT scans to increase the visibility of internal tissues in the body).